Scientific Name

 Family: Crassulaceae

-Genus: Bryophyllum
+Genus: Kalanchoe

 Description

-How to Grow and Care
+How to Grow and Care for Kalanchoe fedtschenkoi 'Painted Butterfly'

-Kalanchoe care is minimal but be cautious about light levels.
+Kalanchoe care is minimal, but be cautious about light levels.
 Intense southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the summer growing season.
-During the winter, consider a south-facing window.
+During the winter, consider a south-facing window for optimal sunlight.
 Water moderately throughout the summer and reduce watering in the winter.
-Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
+Let the soil surface dry out between waterings.
+In winter, the soil can almost dry out.
 Watch the fleshy leaves for signs of water distress.
 They prefer warmth.
-Don't let fall below 55 ºF (13 ºC).
+Don't let temperatures fall below 55°F (13°C).
 An ordinary potting soil mix is fine.
 Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
-When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
+When repotting, take extra care when handling, as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
-Ensure pots can drain well, and saucers can empty easily.
+Ensure pots can drain well and saucers can empty easily.

 Learn more at How to Grow and Care for Kalanchoe.